c0510gy/Tabular-method-solver/README.md

 }
 ```

 Unfortunately, the code above has one problem.
-For each of vertices in `G_R`, it is guaranteed to visit only one-time thanks to `if(selected[u]) continue;`.
+For each of the vertices in `G_R`, it is guaranteed to visit only one-time thanks to `if(selected[u]) continue;`.
 But, to check whether the vertex has been visited or not, `selected[u]` should be checked every time when `G_L` has an edge to vertex `u` so, one vertex can be visited multiple times.

 To solve this, I implemented an Ordered Balanced Tree aka `std::set`.
 The following code shows a new object called `GLSet`.
-Using this, we can manage each of vertices much more efficiently by removing edges that flow to selected vertices in `G_R` from each of vertices in `G_L` to prevent multiple times visiting.
+Using this, we can manage each of the vertices much more efficiently by removing edges that flow to selected vertices in `G_R` from each of the vertices in `G_L` to prevent multiple times visiting.

 ```cpp
 void greedy(vector<vector<int>>& GL, vector<vector<int>>& GR, vector<int>& minCase){